Mine-and-blade-admin/Battlegear2/README.md

 ------------
 If you can help to update any of the translation files please fork & make a pull request.

-We currently have translation for the following languages (please note that many of these will be out of date)
+We currently have translation for the following languages (please note that many of these may be out of date)
 * English US (default)
 * English UK (mainly just change armor -> armour)
 * English Pirate